serg-kritsa/micro-front-ends-concept/additional-notes.md

 - rename it for better understanding
 - use browser history object
 - update browser url after subapp naigation |   |   | one direction communication
+- fix onNavigate undefined error on running in isolation on port 8081